alexwkleung/Lilian/README.md

 make lilian-init
 ```

 2. Update `_index.md` in `posts/index` directory to your liking.
-No frontmatter is necessary for the index, therefore `nil` is the value for each property.
+The date property for the frontmatter is `nil` for the index.

 3. Create a post in the root directory of `posts`.
 Please follow the post template as shown in `post-template.md`, located in `posts/template` directory.
 Lilian will throw errors if your posts are not structured correctly.